Kalichuza/ninjaAdminScripts/Windows-ImageDeployment/README.md

-Let's break down the steps and concepts presented in the instructions for device provisioning using NinjaOne and OSDCloud.
-This process involves creating a bootable USB drive that can deploy Windows and automatically install the NinjaOne agent on a device.
-Here’s a detailed explanation:

-### **Key Concepts Defined**

-1. **Bootable USB**: A USB drive that contains an operating system or software that can be used to start (boot) a computer.

-2. **Thin Image**: A minimal version of an operating system that is directly obtained from Microsoft.
-It contains the bare essentials to run the OS, with no additional software.

-3. **NinjaOne Agent**: Software that manages IT tasks such as device monitoring, patch management, and application deployment.

-4. **OSDCloud**: A tool that automates the deployment of Windows 10/11 over the internet using PowerShell.
-It utilizes WinPE to partition the disk and download the OS from Microsoft.

-5. **Zero-Touch Provisioning**: A method where devices are automatically set up without manual intervention.
-It’s useful for deploying a large number of devices quickly.

----

-### **Step-by-Step Breakdown**

-#### **1. Prepare the Environment**

-Before starting the provisioning process, you need to set up your environment with the following tools:

-- **Windows ADK**: This toolkit helps assess and deploy Windows operating systems.
-It includes tools like DISM and WinPE, which are crucial for creating bootable media.

-- **WinPE Add-on**: A lightweight OS that is used for installation and repair tasks.
-It’s an essential part of the boot process for OSDCloud.

-- **Windows Configuration Designer**: A tool for creating provisioning packages, which are collections of settings, apps, and configurations that you want to apply to a Windows installation.

-- **USB Thumb Drive (32 GB)**: This will be used to create the bootable media.

-- **Ethernet Connection**: The target device must be connected via Ethernet to ensure it can download the OS and other necessary files from the internet.

-- **NinjaOne Agent MSI File**: The installer for the NinjaOne agent, which you will place on the USB drive.

-- **VS Code with PowerShell Extension**: This is the editor where you will run the PowerShell scripts to create the bootable USB.

----

-#### **2. Create a Bootable USB**

-**Steps:**

-1. **Insert the USB Drive**:
-   - Plug the USB drive into your computer.
-This drive will be formatted and turned into a bootable device.

-2. **Open VS Code**:
-   - Launch VS Code and open the PowerShell script provided (or an example script).
-This script will handle the creation of the bootable USB.

-3. **Run the PowerShell Script**:
-   - The script will configure what is installed on the USB drive, including the OSDCloud environment and possibly the NinjaOne agent.
-Modify parameters as needed for your specific environment.

-4. **Install the NinjaOne Agent**:
-   - Use the command `msiexec /i "ninjaagentinstaller.msi" ContinueInstall=TRUE RestartRequired=FALSE` to install the NinjaOne agent via the provisioning package.

-5. **Select the USB Drive**:
-   - You will be prompted to select the USB drive where the bootable media will be created.

-6. **Create Folders on the USB Drive**:
-   - Create a folder structure on the WinPE partition of the USB drive:
-     - **\Automate\Provisioning**: Place the NinjaOne agent MSI file in this directory.

-   - The path should look like this: `\Automate\Provisioning\ninjaagentinstaller.msi`.

-7. **Optional: Unattend.xml File**:
-   - If you want to automate parts of the Windows setup (like skipping certain setup screens), create an `unattend.xml` file using an online tool.
-Place this file in the root of the WinPE partition.

----

-#### **3. Initiate the Provisioning Process**

-**Steps:**

-1. **Eject the USB Drive**:
-   - Safely remove the USB drive from your computer.
-This drive is now bootable and contains everything needed to provision a new device.

-2. **Insert the USB into the Target Device**:
-   - Connect the USB drive to the target device.
-Make sure the device is connected to the internet via Ethernet.

-3. **Boot the Device**:
-   - Power on the target device and enter the boot menu (usually by pressing F12 during startup).
-Select the USB drive as the boot device.

-4. **Zero-Touch Process**:
-   - After selecting the USB drive, the device will boot into WinPE and automatically start the Windows deployment process.
-   - Windows will be downloaded from Microsoft, installed on the device, and the `unattend.xml` file (if used) will handle any automated setup tasks.

-5. **NinjaOne Agent Installation**:
-   - The provisioning package on the USB drive will automatically install the NinjaOne agent after Windows is set up.

----

-#### **4. Begin Device Provision Phase Handled by NinjaOne**

-**Steps:**

-1. **NinjaOne Takes Over**:
-   - Once Windows is installed, the NinjaOne agent will begin managing the device.
-This includes:
-     - Deploying applications
-     - Installing antivirus/EDR software
-     - Applying endpoint hardening settings
-     - Managing patches and updates

-2. **Streamlined Provisioning**:
-   - The entire process ensures that each device is set up consistently, with minimal manual intervention.
-This is especially useful for deploying devices at scale.

----
+Certainly!
+Here’s a complete guide to creating a bootable USB drive using OSDCloud and Windows Configuration Designer (WCD) to install the NinjaOne agent during the Windows provisioning process.
+This guide includes all the corrected and necessary steps:

+### **Step 1: Prepare Your Environment**

+#### **Install Prerequisites**
+1. **Windows Assessment and Deployment Kit (ADK)**:
+   - Download and install the Windows ADK from the [official Microsoft site](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install).

+2. **WinPE Add-on**:
+   - Install the Windows PE add-on, which provides the necessary tools for creating the WinPE environment.

+3. **Install Windows Configuration Designer**:
+   - Open PowerShell and run:
+     ```powershell
+     winget install --id Microsoft.WindowsConfigurationDesigner --source msstore
+     ```
+   - This installs the Windows Configuration Designer (WCD) needed to create the provisioning package.

+4. **Visual Studio Code with PowerShell Extension**:
+   - Download and install [VS Code](https://code.visualstudio.com/) and the PowerShell extension from the Extensions Marketplace.

+#### **Prepare the USB Drive**
+- Ensure you have a USB drive with at least 32 GB of space.
+- Insert the USB drive into your computer.

+### **Step 2: Create a Bootable USB with OSDCloud**

+#### **Set Up the OSDCloud Workspace**
+1. **Run PowerShell Commands**:
+   - Open PowerShell as an Administrator and run the following commands:
+     ```powershell
+     Set-ExecutionPolicy RemoteSigned -Force
+     Install-Module OSD -Force
+     Import-Module OSD -Force
+     ```

+2. **Create the OSDCloud Workspace**:
+   - Set up the workspace by running:
+     ```powershell
+     New-OSDCloudWorkspace -WorkspacePath C:\OSDCloud
+     ```

+3. **Create the Bootable USB Drive**:
+   - Run the following command to create a bootable USB:
+     ```powershell
+     New-OSDCloudUSB -WorkspacePath C:\OSDCloud
+     ```

+4. **Customize WinPE**:
+   - If you need to customize the WinPE environment further, you can use:
+     ```powershell
+     Edit-OSDCloudwinPE -workspacepath C:\OSDCloud -CloudDriver * -WebPSScript https://gist.githubusercontent.com/Jeffhunter88/ed338a1c3aab4ca6abd2dd68a329d53c/raw/osdcloud_config.ps1 -Verbose
+     ```

+### **Step 3: Prepare the NinjaOne Agent**

+1. **Create Folder Structure on WinPE Partition**:
+   - Open the `WINPE (E:)` drive and create the following folder structure:
+     ```plaintext
+     E:\Automate\Provisioning\
+     ```
+   - Copy the NinjaOne agent MSI file into the `Provisioning` folder:
+     ```plaintext
+     E:\Automate\Provisioning\mcstechmainoffice6f5c6e-5.9.9652-windows-installer.msi
+     ```

+### **Step 4: Create the Provisioning Package with WCD**

+1. **Launch Windows Configuration Designer**:
+   - Open Windows Configuration Designer from the Start menu.

+2. **Start a New Project**:
+   - Choose **Provision desktop devices**.
+   - Provide a name and location for the project.

+3. **Set Up the Device**:
+   - Navigate through the wizard and configure device settings, network settings, and account management as needed.

+4. **Add the NinjaOne Agent**:
+   - In the **Add applications** section, add the NinjaOne agent:
+     - Application Name: `NinjaOne Agent`
+     - Installer Path: `E:\Automate\Provisioning\mcstechmainoffice6f5c6e-5.9.9652-windows-installer.msi`
+   - Complete the rest of the configuration and save the package.

+5. **Export the Provisioning Package**:
+   - Save the provisioning package to the root of the WinPE partition on your USB drive.

+### **Step 5: Boot and Deploy**

+1. **Boot the Target Device**:
+   - Insert the USB drive into the target device and boot from the USB (usually by pressing F12 during startup).

+2. **Zero-Touch Provisioning**:
+   - The device will boot into WinPE, automatically load the provisioning package, and install Windows along with the NinjaOne agent.

+3. **Complete the Setup**:
+   - After the installation, Windows will be configured according to the settings in your provisioning package, including the installation of the NinjaOne agent.

 ### **Summary**

-By following these steps, you can create a bootable USB drive that automates the deployment of Windows and the installation of the NinjaOne agent.
-This method is particularly valuable for large-scale deployments, allowing for efficient and consistent setup of multiple devices with minimal effort.
+This process ensures that you have a fully automated and streamlined deployment setup.
+By integrating OSDCloud and WCD, you can provision devices efficiently, with the NinjaOne agent installed as part of the setup.
+This approach helps minimize manual intervention and ensures consistency across devices.

+If you follow these steps closely, you should be able to create a bootable USB that provisions Windows and installs the NinjaOne agent on any compatible device.
+Let me know if you encounter any issues or need further assistance!